UPDATE: In 2020, Medicaid requirements and application steps remain the same.

 - Not living with the child

 So long as you can provide proof of your income and your other eligibility qualifications when you apply for medical assistance benefits, you will be accepted into the program.
-Download our helpful guide to learn about the different eligibility qualifications for Medicaid.
+Download our helpful guide to learn about the different requirements for Medicaid.

 Learn About Idaho Medicaid Through Other Program Enrollment

 Multiple methods are available for how to qualify for Medicaid coverage in Idaho.
 However, there is another way to determine who is eligible for Medicaid in Idaho.
 Applicants that are already members of certain other accepted state programs such as SSI and TANF, where they may also receive medical assistance from Medicaid.

 If your application is deemed to be non-eligible, you may appeal the decision.
 In most cases, you will have 90 days from the action.
 Once your appeal request is received, the Idaho Department of Health Care Services will make a ruling regarding your application within 45 days of its receipt.
 If your application is approved after the IDHW’s reconsideration, you and your household will begin to receive medical assistance benefits through the Medicaid program.